Advantages of building a vertical garden

-Aside from using pallets, your imagination is the limit when it comes to building green spaces.
-Here are some vertical garden ideas for inspiration.
+Aside from using a timber pallet to make a vertical succulent garden, your imagination is the limit when it comes to building green spaces.
+Here are some of the best vertical garden planter ideas for inspiration.

 Open shelving isn’t just for books or kitchen essentials.
 You can also place planters on floating shelves to create a vertical garden with little to no effort.

 Recycling plastic bottles is an efficient way to reduce waste.
 You can paint them in any colour to make them more appealing.
 Once you’re satisfied with the bottles’ appearance, cut out a large hole on the side, add soil, then plant seeds.